microsoft/vscode-go/README.md

 ## Using

-First, you will need to install a the dogfood build of Visual Studio Code for commit **b7bf41eb** from the internal VS Code [download page](https://ticino-builds.azurewebsites.net).
+First, you will need to install Visual Studio Code 0.9.*.

-__Note__: Once you’ve installed this, you **must not accept any automatic updates**.
-If you do, you will be reverted to publicly released builds.
-Steps for how to opt out of automatic updates can be found [here](https://code.visualstudio.com/Docs/supporting/FAQ#_how-do-i-opt-out-of-vs-code-autoupdates).

 Next, clone this repo into your Code extensions folder and run `npm install`.